-2. Definitions
+3. Definitions

-2.1 Student Code of Conduct
+3.1 Student Code of Conduct

-- 1. Aspire for Excellence: Set high goals and always aim to do your best. - 2.
-Foster Co-operation: Work with others to achieve success and share ideas. - 3.
-Exhibit Courage: Face difficult tasks with bravery and view them as opportunities for growth. - 4.
-Cultivate Curiosity: Broaden your horizons by exploring new interests beyond your usual activities. - 5.
-Foster Independence: Become self-reliant and take initiative to make the most of your talents. - 6.
-Demonstrate Respect: Show respect by listening, helping others, and treating everyone kindly. - 7.
-Uphold Integrity: Be honest and ethical in everything you do. - 8.
-Exercise Responsibility: Own your actions and understand their impact on yourself and others. - 9.
-Ensure Punctuality and Appropriate Attire: Always be on time and follow dress codes. - 10.
-Commit to Lifelong Learning: Always seek opportunities to grow and improve, both personally and academically.
+- 1. Aspire for Excellence: Set high goals and always aim to do your best - 2.
+Foster Co-operation: Work with others to achieve success and share ideas - 3.
+Exhibit Courage: Face difficult tasks with bravery and view them as opportunities for growth - 4.
+Cultivate Curiosity: Broaden your horizons by exploring new interests beyond your usual activities - 5.
+Foster Independence: Become self-reliant and take initiative to make the most of your talents - 6.
+Demonstrate Respect: Show respect by listening, helping others, and treating everyone kindly - 7.
+Uphold Integrity: Be honest and ethical in everything you do

+- 8. Exercise Responsibility: Own your actions and understand their impact on yourself and others - 9.
+Ensure Punctuality and Appropriate Attire: Always be on time and follow dress codes - 10.
+Commit to Lifelong Learning: Always seek opportunities to grow and improve, both personally and academically

+3.2 Misbehaviour

-2.2 Misbehaviour is defined as:
+Misbehaviour is defined as:

-- Disruption in lessons, in corridors between lessons, and at break and lunchtimes
+- Causing disruption in lessons, in corridors between lessons, and at break and lunchtimes

 - Persistent non-completion of classwork or Prep

 - Poor attitude

 - Incorrect uniform

 - Rudeness lack of courtesy

 - Lateness

+3.3 Serious Misbehaviour

-2.3 Serious Misbehaviour is defined as:
+Serious misbehaviour is defined as:

 - Repeated breaches of the school's expectations

 - Any form of bullying

 - Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent)

 - Sexual harassment, meaning unwanted conduct of a sexual nature, such as:

 - Sexual comments

 - Sexual jokes or taunting

-- Physical behaviour upskirting, interfering with clothing
+- Physical behaviour upskirting/downblousing, interfering with clothing

 - Online sexual harassment such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content, sharing of filmed/photographed content without knowledge of involved persons

 - Vandalism

 - Bringing the School into disrepute

 - Theft

 - Fighting

 - Child on Child abuse

 - Smoking/vaping

 - Racist, sexist, homophobic or discriminatory behaviour

-- Possession of any prohibited items.
-These are:

-- Knives or weapons

-- Alcohol

-- Illegal drugs (Including CBD and HCT Vapes)

-- Legal High drugs

-- Stolen items

-- Tobacco and cigarette papers/ Vaping paraphernalia

-- Fireworks
+- Misuse of Artificial Intelligence (AI) producing or submitting work dishonestly,

-- Pornographic images

-- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student)
+- including generating written assignments, code or exam responses that are presented as students' own work - Inappropriate AI Generated Content: creating, sharing or possessing AI-generated images, videos or audio that are misleading, harmful explicit or used to impersonate others - Possession of any prohibited items.
+These are: - o Knives or weapons - o Alcohol - Illegal drugs (Including CBD and HCT Vapes) - Legal High drugs - Stolen items - o Tobacco and cigarette papers/vaping paraphernalia - Fireworks - Pornographic images - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student)

-3. Bullying
+4. Bullying

 Bullying is defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
 Bullying is, therefore:

 - Deliberately hurtful

 - Repeated, often over a period of time

-- Difficult to defend against.
+- Difficult to defend against